bgarcial/sentia-assessment/Documentation/README.md

   ![alt text](https://cldup.com/r97BoTH-oF.png  "ARM Template Deployment")

+  **You can see this ARM Template Deployment picture in a bigger size [here](https://cldup.com/r97BoTH-oF.png)**

-  After 9 minutes and 17 seconds all the resources definde in the ARM Template were deployed.
+  After 9 minutes and 2 seconds all the resources definde in the ARM Template were deployed.

   ![alt text](https://cldup.com/Dkizc-EzW4.png  "ARM Template Deployment")

+  **You can see this ARM Template Deployment picture in a bigger size [here](https://cldup.com/Dkizc-EzW4.png)**

   So you can see in Azure portal the `sentia-assessment` resource group was created and the AKS HA cluster, MySQL, ACR and Vnets and subnets as well.
   ![alt text](https://cldup.com/7E_7jeZwBU.png  "ARM Template Deployment")